Excel VBA course / reference

 Follow the instructions and step-by-step approach strictly.
 Also review the code examples given in previous sections.
 First, read all steps to get an idea of the approach, then start with step 1.
 Do not try to create shortcuts and skip a step.
 Resulting code may not be the most efficient, but that is not the goal of this exercise.

 If your program does not work correctly at some time - which is likely to happen - then you will have to debug (= detect and remove code errors).
-Therefore, read the following section about debugging as well.
+Read next section Debugging.

 1. Create a command button that starts a procedure showing numbers 1,2,3,4,etc. (each in a separate message) until the user wants to stop